Sushanthi/Acronime/README.md

 # Acronime

- User can enter an acronym or initialism
- User is then presented with a list of corresponding meanings
+ User can enter an acronym or initialism and is then presented with a list of corresponding meanings